Last date modified: 2026-May-22

 - Field Type—select from the drop-down menu options.

-- Required—slide the toggle to the right if this field is required.
+- Required—slide the toggle to the right to require this field.

 - Help Text—enter a brief sentence to let users know what kind of answer you are expecting.